GooFit/GooFit/docs/documentation.md

 The indices array {#subindexarray}
 -----------------

-The heart of a PDF’s organisation is its index array, which appears in the arguments to its device-side evaluation function as `unsigned int* indices`.
+The heart of a PDF's organization is its index array, which appears in the arguments to its device-side evaluation function as `unsigned int* indices`.
 The index array stores the position of the parameters of the PDF within the global parameter array; this allows